soil and compost

 What Type of Soil do I have?

-Garden soil comes in many forms depending on consistency and nutrient content.
-By identifying and understanding the type of soil you have you can create a wor … Read more
+Garden soil can differ greatly in terms of consistency, texture and nutrient content.
+By identifying and understanding the type of soil you have, you can then t...

 By admin